 Why?
-Well, guitars are not buffered sources like an iPod.
+Well, guitars are not buffered sources like an iPad.
 Guitars are musical instruments.
 They breathe and spit and bark and cry.
 They are alive.
-As soon as you connect a pre-packaged frozen dinner in between the pickup and the amp, the instrument becomes detached.
+As soon as you connect a cheap, off-the-shelf IC in between the pickup and the amp, the instrument becomes detached.
 It just is not the same.
 It is the way that the guitar reacts to the circuit that completes the instrument.

 For a buffer to work, you have to treat the guitar as if it is seeing the world’s best guitar amplifier.
-Products like the Switchbone® or Loopbone®, for example, use a unique class A circuit that has been optimized for guitar.
+Products like the Switchbone®, for example, use a unique class A circuit that has been optimized for guitar.